UVADS/ds2001/reading_list_supplemental.md

 - *Wait, What?
 And Life's Other Essential Questions.* Jim Ryan, President of UVA, on asking the right questions.

+- *How to Win Friends & Influence People.* Dale Carnegie.

 **Scalable Systems**

 - *Designing Data Intensive Applications.* Martin Kleppmann.